Amtrak Cascades: Proposed changes

 In 2013, travel times between Seattle and Portland remained the same as they had been in 1966, with the fastest trains making the journey in 3 hours 30 minutes.
 WSDOT received more than $800 million in high-speed rail stimulus funds for projects discussed in the mid-range plan, since the corridor is one of the approved high-speed corridors eligible for money from ARRA.
 The deadline for spending the stimulus funds is September 2017.
 The schedule was for the Leadership Council to vote on this in December 2015, then a Draft Tier 1 Environmental Impact Statement was to be released in 2016 and hearings held on it, for the Leadership Council to finalize the Recommended Selected Alternative in 2017, then publish the Final Tier 1 EIS and receive the Record of Decision in 2018.
 Then if funds can be found, design and engineering must be done before any construction can begin.

+In October 2023, WSDOT made public a summary of its preliminary service development plan, which offered five conceptual options for future rail service.
+Three of the options kept the top train speed at 79 mph, while the other two options increased the top speed to 90 mph.
+The most aggressive frequency option increased the number of round trips between Seattle and Portland to 16 and the number between Vancouver, British Columbia, and Seattle to 6.
+Four of the options included a rail/bus combination for some round trips between Vancouver and Seattle; the section between Seattle and Bellingham would be served by rail, while the section between Bellingham and Vancouver would be handled by bus.
+The assumed maximum top speed was reduced from 110 mph in the 2006 long range plan to 90 mph in the 2024 preliminary service development plan based on BNSF restrictions.

+Various jurisdictions have made attempts to add a stop within the approximately 60 mi gap between Vancouver, British Columbia, and Bellingham.
+The intent was to better serve the growing population in the southern part of the Greater Vancouver region without requiring a backtrack to downtown Vancouver.
+Infill stations have been proposed on separate occasions at the international border towns of Blaine, Washington, and White Rock, British Columbia, which both had stops on Amtrak's predecessor Pacific International service.

+In 2024, a Canadian passenger rail advocacy group recommended that the Canadian government make 10 infrastructure improvements between White Rock and Vancouver at a total estimated cost of CAD$127.6 million.
+These improvements would increase operational performance and reliability, and the resulting reduction in travel time would permit Amtrak to add a Blaine stop.